 The registration form is submitted as part of our grant requirements.
 Statistics are gathered to help prove the need for our funding.
 We do not sell or give out our database lists.

-No!
-We have Café sites where lunch is served daily at noon.
+No. We have Café sites where lunch is served daily at noon.
 Meals are partially funded with Title III funds, therefore anyone aged 60+, a donation of $3.00 is suggested.
-For those under age 60, there is a cost of $13.93 for lunch.
+For those under age 60, there is a cost of $14.00 for lunch.

-The senior housing located at Sheffield Street, is independent and not associated with the Estuary Council.
-Our Hospitality Desk has a list of contacts for area senior housing.
+The senior housing located at Sheffield Street, is independent and not associated with The Estuary.
+Our Welcome Desk has a list of contacts for area senior housing.

 See the various links on the main page.
 The Estuary Gazette Newsletter, includes all information including monthly programs and special events, can be viewed online or emailed.
 You can always give us a call at 860.388.1611.